nikhamidi97/Image_Gallery_RNative/README.md

  ---------------------------| -----------------------------------
  Register page              | User can register their own ID to log to our mobile application.
  Login page                 | Enable registered user to login into their own account.
- React-Native-Camera        | to use the camera to capture the images Firebase                   | Use the authentication and database to store the images that user upload or capture through the application.
+ Anonymous login            | Enable the anonymous user to view the photos in the application React-Native-Camera        | to use the camera to capture the images Firebase                   | Use the authentication and database to store the images that user upload or capture through the application.
  Search page                | User can use our textinput to search any images that have been uploaded by other users.
  List page                  | Our mobile application will list and display all the uploaded photos in our application.
- View page                  | User can view the details of every item entered into the database.
+ View page                  | User can view the details of every photos from other users.

 ### Component and API
 Component and API                                                          | Explanation